bmc0/dsp/README.md

 A timespec may be given in one of two forms: `[[hours:]minutes:]seconds` or `offset[s|m|S]`.
-In the latter form, the suffix specifies whether `offset` is in seconds, milliseconds, or samples, respectively.
+In the latter form, the suffix specifies whether `offset` is in seconds (default), milliseconds, or samples, respectively.

 #### Filter width